 Minister for Foreign Trade and Development Cooperation leads; no implementation agency

 Prime Minister Mark Rutte (People’s Party for Freedom and Democracy, VVD) led a coalition government with the Labor Party (PvdA) until the elections in March 2017.
-As the VVD won the most seats in the general elections, it is likely that Rutte will continue to serve as Prime Minister of the new government.
+As the VVD won the most seats in the general election, it is likely that Rutte will continue to serve as Prime Minister of the new government.
 The Ministry of Foreign Affairs (MFA) defines priorities for Dutch development policy.
 Up until the elections, the MFA was headed by Bert Koenders (PvdA).
 The Minister for Foreign Trade and Development Cooperation (MFTDC), Lilianne Ploumen (PvdA), who is part of the MFA, leads the MFA’s work on development cooperation.

 Within the MFA, the Directorate-General for International Cooperation (DGIS) is responsible for designing and coordinating the implementation of development policy.
 Unlike many other donor countries, the Netherlands does not have an implementing agency.
 The Dutch embassies are in charge of strategic planning and the administration of bilateral programs.